Using lateral dispersion to optimise microfluidic trap array efficiency: Results and discussion

+Although the numerical model has been validated previously \cite{Mesdjian2021}, we conducted a preliminary experimental verification to assess the efficiency of a disordered trapping array.
+This experiment utilizes $5$~µm diameter fluorescent polystyrene beads within a uniformly disordered array with a disorder factor of $D_f = 0.3$.
+Under controlled flow conditions of $0.5$~µl min$^{-1}$, a steady-state filling is attained within $60$~s, yielding a filling efficiency of $81\%$ (Figure \ref{fig_exp_total}e,f).
+This efficiency markedly surpasses the typical $50\%$ filling observed in symmetric chambers \cite{Mesdjian2021}.
+This result highlight the impact of disorder on filling efficiency, motivating further exploration through detailed numerical simulations.

-In this section, we investigate how the addition of disorder on the trap positioning may affect filling efficiency.
+Therefore, we now investigate how the addition of disorder on the trap positioning may affect filling efficiency by numerical simulations.
 For this purpose, we explore geometries generated as described in section \ref{sec_MM_param}.
 The initial geometry is the reference geometry (shown Figure \ref{fig_geom}) of low filling efficiency ($E_{fill} = 51\%$).
-Disorder is then added in the MTA using $10$ different values of the disorder factor $D_f$ introduced in section \ref{sec_MM_param}.
-As the MTA geometry is built with probability laws, the repeatability of the results is assessed by rebuilding the geometry $10$ times for each $D_f$ value.
+Disorder is then added in the trapping array using $10$ different values of the disorder factor $D_f$ introduced in section \ref{sec_MM_param}.
+As the trapping array geometry is built with probability laws, the repeatability of the results is assessed by rebuilding the geometry $10$ times for each $D_f$ value.
 Figure \ref{Fig_graph_desordre} shows the evolution of $E_{fill}$ with respect to the disorder factor $D_f$ for uniform (a) and Gaussian (b) disorders.
 We notice that for a same $D_f$ value (same colour), a variety of different geometries can be obtained, leading to a dispersity of filling efficiency about $15\%$ (bounded by the maximum and minimum values).
-This random variability should prevent optimisation algorithms to converge.
 For both disorder distributions, we observe that the mean filling efficiency increases with the disorder parameter and reach a plateau about $\sim 72 \%$ (black crosses) at $D_f\geq 0.3$ for the uniform and at $D_f\geq 0.5$ for the Gaussian disorder.
-For both disorder distributions, a maximum of filling efficiency is identified to be of $80\%$ (big pink stars) which is very close to the previous one of $81 \%$ obtained for the optimisation of a regular MTA.
+For both disorder distributions, a maximum of filling efficiency is identified to be of $80\%$ (pink stars) which is very close to the previous one of $81 \%$ obtained for the optimisation of a regular trapping array.
 The best geometries are respectively obtained for $D_f= 0.40 $ and $D_f = 0.64 $ for uniform and Gaussian distributions respectively.
 Therefore, uniform and Gaussian disorders are equally efficient and can reach very similar efficiencies as an optimised oblique chamber with a staggered trap array.